ThatsAMorais/morais-farmers-market/design.md

 But first, TDD.
 Regardless of what the implementation of these commands will be, tests can be written to validate the expected behavior.
 Also, that means the implementations of the commands must be testable, so they should be abstracted to methods.

-Accuracy describes a correct implementation with working features, which requires correct prices, output displayed as requested, discounts applied, and the ability to generate the output on demand.
+Accuracy describes a correct implementation with working features, which requires correct prices, output displayed as requested, discounts applied, and the ability to generate the invoice on demand.
 The current register must be persisted for the session or until cleared which could be accomplished with local memory.
 Products, prices, and specials could be defined as "constants" if we were to assume they will never change.

 However, to be flexible to new products, prices, specials, and even technological choices, the design should separate concerns better.
 For example, the most important element of this application is conveying prices and products available for only a limited time.
 Therefore, those elements that may change should be configurable without deploying new code, such as through APIs and a database.